discoverygarden/dgi_image_discovery/README.md

 ## Development

-An example migration and cmd that can help with development is provided.
-If you would like to contribute to this module create an issue, pull request and or contact [discoverygarden](http://support.discoverygarden.ca).
+If you would like to contribute to this module, create an issue, pull request and/or contact [discoverygarden](http://support.discoverygarden.ca).